-Once the book was printed I found all kinds of errors.
-One of my friends came across one in a gravy recipe he thought was particularly amusing.
-It said, “Add two tablespoons of fate.”
+One of my friends came across something in a gravy recipe he found particularly amusing.
+It said, Add two tablespoons of fate.
 He laughed and laughed.
 Then he asked me if it meant that we were supposed to pray over the gravy as it was being prepared.
-Now mind you, that’s not a bad idea.
-I pray over the little everyday things in life much more than the big things.
+Now mind you, it’s not a bad idea.
+I pray over the little everyday things much more than the big things.
 In this case, however, it was a typo the spell checker had missed.
-The word, “fate” was spelled correctly, but what it should have read was, “add two tablespoons of fat.
+The word, fate, was spelled correctly, but what it should have read was, add two tablespoons of fat.